In Too Deep (1999 film): Plot

-D'Ambrosio is eventually overruled by District Attorney Daniel Connelly (Jake Weber) and DEA agent Rick Scott (David Patrick Kelly), reasoning that Cole is the only undercover cop to infiltrate Gittens crew as deep as he has, and Cole is the person who can bring down Gittens' organization.
+D'Ambrosio is eventually overruled by District Attorney Daniel Connelly and DEA agent Rick Scott, reasoning that Cole is the only undercover cop to infiltrate Gittens crew as deep as he has, and Cole is the person who can bring down Gittens' organization.
 Cole is then reassigned to the Gittens case.
 Myra, realizing that he has to go back undercover, begins to distance herself from Cole.

-Cole starts to see Gittens becoming unhinged and his sporadic violence in the community, going as far as torturing, then later killing his second in command for making a pass at his baby's mother.
+Cole starts to see Gittens becoming unhinged and his sporadic violence in the community, going as far as torturing, sodomy, dismembering then later killing his second in command for making a pass at his baby's mother.
 The ruthlessness starts to get to Cole, as he dives deeper into his J. Reid cover.

 D'Ambrosio wants to pull Cole out of undercover again, as he sees his officer becoming unhinged and becoming J. Reid.
 Connelly and Scott disagree, and they come up with a sting to bust Gittens meeting with his suppliers.
 A gunfight ensues when police arrive to arrest Gittens and the suppliers.
 Gittens advises his crew to lower their weapons and surrender.

 Cole shields Gittens from police and a standoff ensues between the officers and an unhinged Cole, struggling between his loyalties.
 Realizing he is losing himself, Det.
-Angela Wilson (Pam Grier) talks him down and reminds him that he is Jeffrey Cole, not J. Reid, and to lower his weapon.
+Angela Wilson talks him down and reminds him that he is Jeffrey Cole, not J. Reid, and to lower his weapon.

 As Gittens is being read his Miranda rights, Scott requests Cole to bring Gittens in.
 During trial, Cole testifies against Gittens and his organization.
 Cole puts in a good word for Breezy T., helping him reduce his sentence.
 Because of the evidence against him and Cole's testimony, Gittens is convicted and sentenced.
 Gittens and Cole share a final glance before Gittens is taken away.